-We expect to depend on contract manufacturers for manufacturing any future products we develop, and if our contract manufacturers do not perform as expected, our business could suffer.
+We expect to depend on third party suppliers and contract manufacturers for manufacturing SUSTOL, as well as any future products that we develop; if our contract manufacturers do not perform as expected, our business could suffer.

-We do not own or operate manufacturing facilities for the production of clinical or commercial quantities of any product.
-Our ability to progress and commercialize any products we may develop will depend in part on our ability to manufacture, or arrange for other parties to manufacture, our products at a competitive cost, in accordance with regulatory requirements, and in sufficient quantities for clinical testing and eventual commercialization.
+We do not own or operate manufacturing facilities for the production of clinical or commercial quantities of any product, including SUSTOL.
+Our ability to progress and commercialize SUSTOL, as well as any other products or product candidates that we may develop will depend in part on our ability to arrange for other parties to manufacture our products at a competitive cost, in accordance with regulatory requirements, and in sufficient quantities for clinical testing and eventual commercialization, if approved.
 We currently rely on a small number of third-party manufacturers to produce compounds used in our product development activities and expect to continue to do so to meet the preclinical and clinical requirements of our potential products and for all of our commercial needs.
-Certain of our contract manufacturers are at present our sole resource to manufacture certain key components of SUSTOL, and for products in preclinical testing in our research and development program.
-Although we entered into a long-term commercial manufacturing agreement with Lifecore Biomedical, LLC ("Lifecore") in May 2015 for the manufacture of SUSTOL, we may not be able to successfully negotiate long-term agreements with any additional third parties.
-Further, we may have difficulties with these relationships, including with Lifecore, and we may not be able to find replacement contract manufacturers on satisfactory terms or on a timely basis.
+Certain contract manufacturers are, at the present time (and are expected to be for the foreseeable future), our sole resource to manufacture certain key components of SUSTOL, as well as key components for product candidates in clinical and preclinical testing in our research and development program.
+Although we entered into a single-source, long-term commercial manufacturing agreement for the manufacture of SUSTOL and have a long-term agreement for the manufacture of our bioerodible polymer, we may not be able to successfully negotiate long-term agreements with any additional third parties and thereby reduce or remove our dependence on a single supplier.
+We may have difficulties with these manufacturer relationships, and we may not be able to find replacement contract manufacturers on satisfactory terms or on a timely basis.
+Also, due to regulatory and technical requirements, we may have limited ability to shift production to a different third party should the need arise.
+We cannot be certain that we could reach agreement on reasonable terms, if at all, with such a manufacturer.
+Even if we were to reach agreement, the transition of the manufacturing process to a different third party could take a significant amount of time and money, a